Chapter 2

 “One more hurrah with the crew,” she responds resolutely as she descends down the corrugated steel stairs.
 “I can’t get into the details right now.
 Just follow my lead when the time comes, okay?”

-“What, you don’t trust me?” asks Medic with feigned shock.
+“What, you don’t trust me?” asks Medic with feigned surprise.

 Having reached the bottom of the stairs she turns around to face him.
 “Trust you to not spill the beans when you’re drunk?
 Jury’s still out on that one.
 You know that you talk in your sleep?”